+Arvid Bell is a scholar and entrepreneur specializing in complex conflict analysis, negotiation strategy, and international security.
 He is Lecturer on Government at Harvard University, Program Leader of the Negotiation Task Force at the Davis Center for Russian and Eurasian Studies, and Partner at Negotiation Design & Strategy (NDS), a training, advisory, and research development group.

-Previously, Arvid Bell was a Research Associate at Peace Research Institute Frankfurt (PRIF) and a Research Fellow at the Program on Negotiation (PON) at Harvard Law School.
-He received several awards and fellowships, including a McCloy Fellowship from the German Academic Scholarship Foundation, a Graduate Research Fellowship from the Program on Negotiation at Harvard Law School, and the Certificate of Distinction in Teaching from Harvard University’s Derek Bok Center for Teaching and Learning.
+Previously, Bell was a Research Associate at Peace Research Institute Frankfurt (PRIF) and a Research Fellow at the Program on Negotiation (PON) at Harvard Law School.
+He has received several awards and fellowships, including a McCloy Fellowship from the German Academic Scholarship Foundation, a Graduate Research Fellowship from the Program on Negotiation at Harvard Law School, and the Certificate of Distinction in Teaching from Harvard University’s Derek Bok Center for Teaching and Learning.